ishtatann/SpaceTradersUnitySDK/docs/SystemsApi.md

 Get Waypoint

 View the details of a waypoint.
+If the waypoint is uncharted, it will return the 'Uncharted' trait instead of its actual traits.

 ### Example
 ```csharp